spensmith/thread_synchronization/README.md

 The tutorial explores thread synchronization issues using Java threads and solutions that make shared/concurrent data structures thread-safe in Java.

 ## Thread Execution
 The "two threads" example (`TwoThreadsTest.java`) creates a custom thread class (`SimpleThread`) by extending the Thread class and uses two instances of `SimpleThread` to execute two independent tasks (same code but different threads of execution).
-Note that outputs from the program is sent to standard error so that they are printed in real time to reflect the actual order of events.
+Note that outputs from the program are sent to standard error so that they are printed in real time to reflect the actual order of events.

 Study `TwoThreadsTest.java` and run it several times.
 Examine the output to answer the following questions: